-When any kind of motor vehicle accident occurs, state traffic laws require the drivers involved to follow certain procedures immediately after the incident.
-Generally, those involved in an accident must stay at the scene immediately after it occurs, get medical help for anyone in need, and wait for police to arrive.
-But it really depends on the facts in the case.
-In most states, the specific procedure that must be followed depends on whether the accident:
+When a motor vehicle accident occurs, state traffic laws require drivers involved to follow certain procedures immediately after the incident.
+In general, those involved in an accident must stay at the scene after it occurs, get medical help for anyone in need, and wait for the police to arrive.

-- Caused damage to property only (i.e. hitting a parked vehicle);
+- Caused damage to property only, like hitting a parked vehicle

-- Caused injuries to others (i.e. another driver, a passenger, or a pedestrian); or
+- Caused injuries to others, such as another driver, passenger, or pedestrian

-- Resulted in a person's death (i.e. another driver, a passenger, or a pedestrian).
+- Resulted in a person's death, such as another driver, passenger, or pedestrian

-Typically, state traffic laws require that any driver involved in an accident stop his or her vehicle as soon as it is safe to do so and follow these steps:
+Do not leave the accident scene.
+This can lead to serious criminal charges.
+In most places, state traffic laws require any driver involved in an auto accident to stop their vehicle as soon as it is safe and follow these steps:

-- Check on all drivers and passengers; provide basic first aid and/or call for emergency medical help if needed
+- Check on all drivers and passengers, provide basic first aid, and call for emergency medical help if needed

-- Call the police; an official police record will help make sure evidence is preserved and all proper procedures are followed
+- Call the authorities - police officers will create a record, ensure evidence is preserved, and all proper procedures are followed

 - Exchange information, such as driver's licenses, proof of insurance, and contact information

 - Identify and talk to witnesses who can verify the facts of the incident